tara-stekel/funny_ducks/README.md

 # funny_ducks

-Just a compilation of ducks that came to mind using The TikZducks package in LaTex.
+Just a library of ducks that came to mind using The TikZducks package in LaTex.